duncantmiller/redwoodpowerfund.com/src/_posts/2024-05-08-data-collection-methodologies-for-ai-driven-robotics.md

 ### The Role of Data in AI Robotics

 #### Data as the Foundation
-Effective AI-powered robotics begins with high-quality data.
+Effective AI-driven robotics begins with high-quality data.
 At Rose City Robotics, we utilize advanced sensors and vision systems to collect diverse, rich datasets that enable us to use machine learning to train robots to perform complex tasks with precision and adaptability.

 #### Leading Data Collection Methodologies
 Our data collection methodologies are at the forefront of the industry, leveraging cutting-edge technologies to capture and process data in ways that are both efficient and effective.
 Our primary data collection methodologies include: